HOW TO MAKE THE WORLD A BETTER PLACE

 Assistant professor of electrical engineering Kaushik Sengupta and his team are developing a diagnostic system which rests on a fingertip and contains hundreds of different sensors for detection of diseases.
-Their goal is to use this computer-chip based system in a portable, diagnostic device in health clinics around the globe, especially where other resources are scarce.
+Their goal is to use this computer-chip-based system in a portable diagnostic device in health clinics around the globe, especially where other resources are scarce, more like a portable defibrillator from AED Leader that can help save a person’s life after cardiac arrest.
 The chip detects and measures the presence of DNA or proteins to help diagnose health conditions.
 Mr. Sengupta is using silicon chip technology similar to that found in personal computers and mobile phones to perform this analysis with a handheld device.
 “This is a great technology for handheld medical diagnostic devices because it allows us to integrate extremely complex systems in a single chip at very low cost,” he points out.
-Mr. Sengupta’s team has developed a silicon-based technology that combines complex optical and electronic components into a single chip—cheap, user-friendly and capable of testing many agents at once.
+Mr. Sengupta’s team has developed a silicon-based technology that combines complex optical and electronic components into a single chip-cheap, user-friendly and capable of testing many agents at once.
 They will install the chips in a portable device similar to a smartphone that can use an app to analyze the data and display diagnosis results in a clear, simple format.
 “The entire end-to-end system may take another couple of years to reach, but we’ve demonstrated the feasibility of the approach,” Mr. Sengupta explains, going on to emphasize the importance of his collaborations with chemistry professor Haw Yang and others.
 “Princeton provides the kind of environment that makes it easy to reach out to faculty members across the campus and to work on creative endeavors that cut across traditional disciplines.”
 The ability to diagnose diseases more quickly will enable health care workers to respond rapidly to emerging pathogens, help patients and even turn back the outbreak of potential epidemics.

 SECURITY AND PRIVACY FOR MEDICAL DEVICES

 As more devices, physical objects, become connected to the Internet (50 billion objects predicted by 2020), this Internet of Things is expected to add more than $3 trillion to the world economy in the next ten years, including more than $1 trillion from healthcare applications.
-Niraj Jha, Princeton professor of electrical engineering, has received funds for the development of two technologies that protect the security of implantable and wearable medical devices such as pacemakers, cochlear hearing aid implants and drug delivery systems.
+Niraj Jha, Princeton professor of electrical engineering, has received funds for the development of two technologies that protect the security of implantable and wearable medical devices such as pacemakers, cochlear hearing aid implants, and drug delivery systems.
 These devices are often connected through wireless communications to a personal health hub, such as a smartphone or smartwatch, and unfortunately are susceptible to security attacks that could disclose sensitive information or undermine the devices’ functionality.
-Mr. Jha and his research collaborators have developed two devices, MedMon and SecureVibe, that detect potentially malicious transactions and take action to block illegitimate, potentially life-threatening commands.
+As a first step, effective steps can be taken to prevent the breach of smartphone data.
+A mobile application security mechanism can be installed on smartphones that are connected to medical devices in order to achieve this goal.
+Next, medical devices that share data with connected smartphones may need to be improved in terms of security.
+In this regard, Mr. Jha and his research collaborators have developed two devices, MedMon and SecureVibe, that detect potentially malicious transactions and take action to block illegitimate, potentially life-threatening commands.
 With the IPA funding, Mr. Jha will be working to miniaturize these devices so that they can be worn on a belt or just placed in a pocket.

 PROCESSING INFORMATION AT THE SPEED OF LIGHT